unixpickle/cubezapp/assets/scripts/model/README.md

 The store has the following properties for event handlers:

  * `onExternalChange` - the model was changed remotely and all data should be reloaded in the UI.
+ * `onExternalDelete` - the current puzzle was deleted remotely and has been changed locally.
  * `onStatsComputed` - the statistics for the current puzzle were re-computed.
  * `onStatsLoading` - the statistics for the current puzzle are out of date and are being re-computed.